zengbing15/lumos_doc/docs/guides/indexer.md

 ### Step 2.
 Start the indexer.

-The Indexer URI, for example, http://127.0.0.1:8114 (the default RPC URL), is the <var>listen_address</var> configuration in the `ckb.toml` file of the CKB node.
+The Indexer URI is the <var>listen_address</var> configuration in the `ckb.toml` file of the CKB node.
+The default indexer URI is http://127.0.0.1:8114.

 To initialize and start the RocksDB backed indexer: